kosl/ihipp-examples/docs/week3.md

 * Nonblocking collectives match with blocking collectives.
 * Nonblocking collectives do not match with blocking collectives.

-Solution: Nonblocking collectives do not match with blocking collectives.

 ### Question:
 Some MPI collective calls specify both a send type and a receive type, e.g. MPI_Scatter(sendbuf, sendcount, sendtype, recvbuf, recvcount,  recvtype, …).